Fonta1n3/FullyNoded/Readme.md

 ## Changes v0.1.14
 - Fix bug where tor thread was not fully refreshing.
 Just pull home table to refresh your tor thread.
+- Add V2 hidden service authentication
+- Add two arguments to the btcrpc uri to allow server side to add a node label and v2 auth password

 ## Changes v0.1.13
 - Add QR quick connect based on the btcrpc:// uri